zarf-dev/zarf/README.md

 The result is a _extremely_ portable (< 300MB) yet scalable cluster capable of running [almost anywhere](https://k3s.io/) completely airgapped, and can serve as the foundation for further downstream clusters.

+## Prereqs
+Builds are performed using [earthly](https://earthly.dev/) to ensure an easy to use repeatable build environment is used to produce a single build artifact.
+You should also have [docker](https://www.docker.com/products/docker-desktop) installed.
+The first thing you will need to do is log into the [Iron Bank](https://registry1.dso.mil/) and you may want to [log into Docker Hub](https://docs.docker.com/engine/reference/commandline/login/) as well if you get throttled.

+You'll need your CLI Secret from [User Profile]->[CLI secret] in Harbor to continue.

+`docker login registry.dso.mil`

 ## Usage

-Builds are performed using [earthly](https://earthly.dev/) to ensure an easy to use repeatable build environment is used to produce a single build artifact.

 To build the packages needed for RHEL-based distros, you will need a Red Hat account (developer accounts are free) to pull the required RPMs for SELINUX-enforcing within the environment.
 You must specify the credentials along with the RHEL version flag (7 or 8).